Chartability/POUR-CAF/workbook.md

 _This heuristic is synthesized from standards_.

-__Description__: Information in the data experience must be available without visuals (no screen reader/braille support).
+__Description__: Information in the chart must be available without visuals (no screen reader/braille support).
 At a minimum test using JAWS + Chrome, NVDA + Firefox (on Windows), VoiceOver + Safari (on Mac), and VoiceOver + Safari (on iOS).
 These devices must be able to access all chart information.
 All annotations, “visually apparent” trends or features, and all major narrative elements must be exposed to screen readers.
 Videos, presentations, and animations must include synchronized audio descriptions.

 __Good example__: [https://youtu.be/w6ntxLG6MLQ](https://youtu.be/w6ntxLG6MLQ)